andrewrk/malcheck/README.md

 So let's run with `malcheck`:

 ```
-$ ./malcheck ./test
+$ malcheck ./test
 malloc some memory!
-malcheck initialized.
+==malcheck== Loading malloc, free, calloc, and realloc.
+==malcheck== Initialized.
 Allocation index -1 will return NULL.
-ptr1: 0x2123010
+ptr1: 0x9e7010
-ptr2: 0x2123420
+ptr2: 0x9e7420
+==malcheck== shutdown. allocs: 2, frees: 2
 ```

-The only thing that changed is that we see a message on stderr. by default, malcheck does not do any destructive behavior and your program should work like normal.
+Now we can see that malcheck is running, but it didn't change the behavior of the test program.
+By default, malcheck does not do any destructive behavior and your program should work like normal.
 This just makes sure `malcheck` successfully was able to override malloc/calloc/realloc/free.

 So now try this:

 ```
-$ ./malcheck --fail-index 0 ./test
+$ malcheck --fail-index 0 ./test
 malloc some memory!
-malcheck initialized.
+==malcheck== Loading malloc, free, calloc, and realloc.
+==malcheck== Initialized.
 Allocation index 0 will return NULL.
+==malcheck== malloc returning NULL.
+Stack trace:
+==malcheck==   at malloc (libmalcheck.c:216)
+==malcheck==   at main (simple.c:7)
 ptr1: (nil)
 handle ptr1 error
-ptr2: 0x120d010
+ptr2: 0x8d83b0
+==malcheck== shutdown. allocs: 139, frees: 48
 ```

+It printed a stack trace for the first allocation and made it return NULL.
+The allocation count and free count are skewed because getting the stack trace does plenty of allocations and frees.

 And with fail index 1...

 ```
-$ ./malcheck --fail-index 1 ./test
+$ malcheck --fail-index 1 ./test
 malloc some memory!
-malcheck initialized.
+==malcheck== Loading malloc, free, calloc, and realloc.
+==malcheck== Initialized.
 Allocation index 1 will return NULL.
-ptr1: 0xfc2010
+ptr1: 0x1ea2010
+==malcheck== malloc returning NULL.
+Stack trace:
+==malcheck==   at malloc (libmalcheck.c:216)
+==malcheck==   at main (simple.c:13)
 ptr2: (nil)
 handle ptr2 error
+==malcheck== shutdown. allocs: 139, frees: 48
 ```

-## Building and Running
+## Installing From Source

+First make sure elfutils and libunwind are installed, then it's the standard cmake installation.

 ```
-gcc -shared -o libmalcheck.so libmalcheck.c -fPIC -ldl
-gcc -o malcheck malcheck.c
-./malcheck path/to/exe [--fail-index N] [--libmalcheck libmalcheck.so] [-- args]
+mkdir build
+cd build
+cmake ..
+make
+sudo make install
 ```